gvwilson/sdxpy/src/http/index.md

 [% inc file="basic_server.sh" %]

-If we then go to `http://localhost:8080` with our browser, though, we get this in our browser:
+but if we then go to `http://localhost:8080` with our browser we see this:
+{: .continue}

 ```
 Hello, web!
 ```

 and this in our shell:
+{: .continue}

 [% inc file="basic_server.out" %]